Is Oil & Gas Production a Good Career Path?

-If you have tied up your laces to get your foot in the oil and gas industry, a question must be striking in your mind that, is oil and gas production a good career path for you?
+If you have tied up your laces to get your foot in the oil and gas career, a question must be striking in your mind, is oil & gas production a good career path for you?

 Then here is your answer:

-Although you may have to deal with intense long shifts and harsh working conditions in an oil and gas industry, going the extra mile in this field is definitely rewarding, because the salaries are higher, typically above average.
+Although you may have to deal with intense long shifts and harsh working conditions pursuing a career in an oil and gas industry, going the extra mile in this field is definitely rewarding, because the salaries are higher, typically above average.

 On average, full-time employees in the oil & gas industry work 49.5 hours per week, while part-time employees work 20 hours per week.

-While working in this industry may have negative effects on the health of our environment, the industry is still going forward as it has adapted to some changes and is now paying greater attention to carbon management and the health of our planet.
+While working for an oil company may have negative effects on the health of our environment, the industry is still going forward as it has adapted to some changes and is now paying greater attention to carbon management and the health of our planet.

 No matter how much green technologies are advancing, the oil and gas industry still has a bright future, because oil is as necessary as breathing.
-For as long as there is oil, jobs will be available.
+For as long as there is oil, career opportunities in the oil rig and gas industry will always be available.

 The need for workers in the oil field industry is global, which means that there will never be a shortage of work in this industry.

-A career in the energy sector can be extremely rewarding, both personally and professionally.
+Working in the oil & gas sector can be extremely rewarding, both personally and professionally.
 Continual developments mean it is growing at a rapid pace, and because of this, you should keep an eye on the latest trends emerging.

-Due to the sheer scale of the industry, there is a wide range of disciplines to choose from.
-Be sure to do your research fully, in order to understand what roles are available, which one interests you the most, and what skills and qualifications you need to land that position.
+Due to the sheer scale of the oil & gas industry, there is a wide range of disciplines to choose from including oil & gas jobs in transmission, refining, distribution, as well as energy engineers, and energy Traders.
+Be sure to do complete research on how to become an energy trader or engineer, in order to understand what roles are available, which one interests you the most, and what skills and qualifications you need to land that position.

 Many companies organize networking events, which are a great way for students and graduates to meet with professionals in the field, and establish useful contacts with which to move forward.